-AppDynamics for Databases will give you visibility on the performance in your live production environment, including how every user, program session, SQL statement and stored procedure perform.
-AppDynamics for Databases is an easy to use, production-ready SQL monitoring solution that’s fully integrated with AppDynamics’ apm product.
-With AppDynamics for SQL Databases, you can easily isolate slow queries and diagnose the root cause of performance issues in your application.
+AppDynamics for Databases uses MySQL monitoring tools to give you visibility on the performance in your live production environment, including how every program session, user, SQL statement and stored procedure perform.
+Fully integrated with AppDynamics' apm product, AppDynamics for Databases is a production-ready SQL tracking solution that is easy to use, you can identify easily slow queries and diagnose the main cause of performance issues in your application.

 Easy to use

 AppDynamics for Databases do not need configuration or code changes to work and gets installed within minutes.
 Anyone can use AppDynamics and not a DBA alone.
 It troubleshoots slow SQL queries with its web-based intuitive UI.
 It also gives the application teams higher visibility into performance of database as it affects their applications.

 AppDynamics for Databases makes sure that no significant events escape your attention by providing very granular monitoring data to application teams and DBAs.
 Moreover, AppDynamics helps solve issues swiftly by storing details about your database performance.